jrom99/gmail-dark-theme/README.md

 # Gmail Dark Theme

-GMail built-in dark theme doesn't affect the inbox reader.
+Gmail built-in dark theme doesn't affect the inbox reader.
 This is a custom stylesheet (user style) to apply over the default "Light" theme.

 ## Installation